n-seiji/blinkmark/README.md

   - @raycast/utils
   - node-html-parser
 - **Storage**: Raycast LocalStorage
-- **Auto-deletion**: Links not accessed for 7 days are automatically deleted
+- **Auto-deletion**: Links not accessed for a configurable period (1 day to 1 year, default: 2 weeks) are automatically deleted

 ## File Structure